dNamiLab/dNami/doc/usage/testcases.rst

       Animation of the x-direction velocity field at :math:`z=z_{max}/2`

-[TO BE COMPLETED : DETAIL MORE WHY IT IS DIFFICULT (JUST REF.
-TO HIGH ORDER WORKSHOP), HERE Ma=0.1, REFERENCE SOLUTION FROM SANDHAM]
+For validation purposes, the more common validation case with :math:`Ma=0.1` is run.
+The complexity of the case arises as the flow transition to turbulence.
+A lack of spatial resolution quickly leads to a degradation of the solution due to dissipation and dispersion.
+A more detailed discussion can be found here :cite:`debonis2013solutions` A commonly used measure envolves tracking the enstrophy (i.e. the domain integral of the squared vorticity) over time.
+This is strongly affected by numerical methods (e.g. the amount of filtering or the numerical dissipation introduced by the discretisation).
 With dNami pseudo-code, different formulations of the governing equations can easily be implemented.
-The ``rhs.py`` file for the 3D TGV case contains two versions of the equations. :numref:`3d_tgv_formulation` shows a comparison between conservative and skew-symmetric formulations for various grid sizes and a comparison to a spectral method based reference of the enstrophy (i.e. the domain integral of the squared vorticity) over reduced time.
+The ``rhs.py`` file for the 3D TGV case contains two versions of the equations. :numref:`3d_tgv_formulation` shows a comparison between conservative and skew-symmetric formulations for various grid sizes and a comparison to a spectral method based reference of the enstrophy  over reduced time.
 All three finite-difference based computations presented in the graph use an 11 point, 10 :sup:`th` order scheme.

 .. _3d_tgv_formulation:
 .. figure:: img/3d_tgv_enstrophy.png